 \section{Introduction}

-Stochastic hybrid systems (SHS)~\cite{blom2006stochastic,cassandras2018stochastic} are complex heterogeneous models, spanning a wide range of safety-critical applications, in which discrete dynamics describe computation and communication parts and continuous models capture physical components.
-Providing a formal verification and controller synthesis framework for this type of complex heterogeneous systems is naturally very challenging primarily due to (i) the stochastic nature of dynamics, (ii) the tight interaction between continuous and discrete components (in both space and time), (iii) the large dimension of state/input sets, and (iv) the need to manage complex logic requirements~\cite{baier2008principles}.
+Stochastic hybrid systems~\citep{blom2006stochastic,cassandras2018stochastic} are complex heterogeneous models spanning a wide range of safety-critical applications, in which discrete dynamics describe {computational and communication components}, while continuous {dynamics} capture physical {processes}.
+Providing a formal verification and controller synthesis framework for such complex heterogeneous systems naturally poses significant challenges, primarily due to \emph{(i)} the stochastic nature of the dynamics, \emph{(ii)} the tight interaction between continuous and discrete components (in both space and time), \emph{(iii)} large dimensionality of the state and input sets, and \emph{(iv)} the need to manage complex logical requirements~\citep{baier2008principles}.

-{\bf Discretization-based approaches.} In order to deal with the above-mentioned difficulties, one potential solution, proposed in the relevant literature, is to approximate original models by a simpler one with either a lower dimension (\emph{a.k.a.,} infinite abstractions) or with discrete-state sets (\emph{a.k.a.,} finite abstractions)~\cite{julius2009approximations,APLS08}.
+In order to address the above-mentioned difficulties, one potential solution proposed in the relevant literature is to approximate the original models by simpler ones with either lower dimensionality (\emph{a.k.a.} infinite abstractions) or discrete-state sets (\emph{a.k.a.} finite abstractions)~\citep{julius2009approximations,APLS08}.
 On the downside, the existing abstraction-based techniques rely on discretizing state/input sets and are not applicable to real-world high-dimensional systems due to the state-explosion problem.
-To make the abstraction-based techniques more scalable, compositional approaches have been proposed in the relevant literature that construct abstractions of large-scale systems based on those of smaller subsystems~\cite{lavaei2022dissipativity,hahn2013compositional,nejati2020compositional,lavaei2022automated,lavaei2024abstraction}.
+To enhance the scalability of abstraction-based techniques, compositional approaches have been proposed in the relevant literature to construct abstractions of large-scale systems upon those of smaller subsystems~\citep{lavaei2022dissipativity,hahn2013compositional,nejati2020compositional,lavaei2022automated,lavaei2024abstraction}.